 Credit allocation was also positive in the quarter, with our large overweight to structured and large underweight in supranationals both proving positive.
 For structured bonds, exposure to the sector was helpful as these bonds generally outperformed the market.
-Selection within the sector was mixed: our exposure to Thames Water was negative, as was the holding in student loans vehicle ICSL, while holdings in secured shopping centre debt from Intu and Trafford performed well - helped by not being interest rate sensitive and the uptick in consumer sentiment.
+Selection within the sector was mixed: our exposure to Thames Water was negative, while holdings in secured shopping centre debt from Trafford performed well - helped by not being interest rate sensitive and the uptick in consumer sentiment.